 - Presentation from a client/participant/beneficiary from the program/project at an event of the donor’s choosing

 The list is endless for ways you can recognize a donor.
 In order for you to have an impact on the donor, you need to get to know what they will appreciate.
-Not what you think they should appreciate, or what you would appreciate, but what they will appreciate.
+Not what you think they should appreciate, or what you would appreciate, but what they will appreciate when a grant is awarded.

 Most donors don’t want gifts, and that’s not why they give.
 Learn why the financial gifts are made before you plan the thank-you efforts.